Pipeheerer/asset-manager/README.md

 # Asset Manager

-A production-grade full-stack web application for enterprise asset management built with Next.js and Supabase.
+A Demo full-stack web application for enterprise asset management built with Next.js and Supabase.

 ## Features